rancher/docs/content/rancher/v2.x/en/security/benchmark-2.1/_index.md

 #### Overview

+This document is a companion to the Rancher v2.1.x security hardening guide.
+The hardening guide provides prescriptive guidance for hardening a production installation of Rancher v2.1.x, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster.

-The following document scores a Kubernetes 1.11.x RKE cluster provisioned according to the Rancher 2.1.x hardening guide against the CIS 1.3.0 Kubernetes benchmark.
+The scope of this document is limited to scoring a Kubernetes v1.11.x RKE cluster against the CIS Kubernetes benchmark v1.3.0.
+The hardened cluster is evaluated against each recommendation from the Center for Internet Security (CIS) in the benchmark.

+Because Rancher and RKE install Kubernetes services as Docker containers, many of the control verification checks in the CIS Kubernetes Benchmark don't apply.
+This guide will walk through the various controls and provide updated example commands to audit compliance in Rancher-created clusters.

 This document is to be used by Rancher operators, security teams, auditors and decision makers.

+For more detail about each audit, including rationales and remediations for failing tests, you can refer to the corresponding section of the CIS Kubernetes Benchmark v1.3.0.
+You can download the benchmark after logging in to [CISecurity.org]( https://www.cisecurity.org/benchmark/kubernetes/).

 #### Testing controls methodology